Lessons Learned From The Iowa Caucuses, And Danger Signs Ahead

 When things began to go awry, the party was vague for hours about what was causing the delay, leaving the public and campaigns confused, frustrated and even suspicious.
 The party had promised the new app would also mean quicker results, but instead the hours dragged on with nothing to report.

-"The media is ready to go and everyone's ready to declare a winner and the candidates have their speeches and there's this sense of anticipation," says Rick Hasen, an election law expert who's just written a book — Election Meltdown: Dirty Tricks, Distrust, and the Threat to American Democracy — about all the things that could go wrong in 2020.
+"The media is ready to go and everyone's ready to declare a winner and the candidates have their speeches and there's this sense of anticipation," says Rick Hasen, an election law expert who has just written a book — Election Meltdown: Dirty Tricks, Distrust, and the Threat to American Democracy — about all the things that could go wrong in 2020.

-"If the Iowa Democratic Party had said, 'well, it's going to be a day or two before we have results,' people's expectations would have been managed," Hasen said.
+"If the Iowa Democratic Party had said, 'Well, it's going to be a day or two before we have results,' people's expectations would have been managed," Hasen said.

 Election experts say that should be the message going forward and officials shouldn't be pressured into rushing out results that later prove to be wrong.
 They warn that votes could take an especially long time to count this year, in what's expected to be a high-turnout election with widespread use of mail-in ballots.